Chris Harris Jr.: 2013

-The Denver Broncos finished first in their division with 13-3 record.
-On January 12, 2014, Harris recorded two solo tackles and deflected a pass during a 24-17 victory over the San Diego Chargers in the AFC Divisional Round.
+The Denver Broncos finished first in the AFC West with 13–3 record.
+On January 12, 2014, Harris recorded two solo tackles and deflected a pass during a 24–17 victory over the San Diego Chargers in the AFC Divisional Round.
 He left the game after suffering a torn ACL and missed the remainder of the playoffs.
-After defeating the New England Patriots the Broncos went on to Super Bowl XLVIII where they were defeated by the Seattle Seahawks 43-8.
+After defeating the New England Patriots in the AFC Championship, the Broncos went on to Super Bowl XLVIII where they were defeated by the Seattle Seahawks 43–8.

 2014

 Harris underwent surgery to repair his partially torn ACL in February and was on schedule to return in July.
 On May 7, 2014, the Denver Broncos placed a second round tender on Harris that also paid him $2.18 million for 2014.